The Three Key Components of SAFE through the Arts

-- Education of Non-violence is the process of learning to use words, actions and thoughts that support and strengthen others, instead of hurting and breaking down self-esteem.
+- Education of Non-violence is the process of learning to use words, actions, and thoughts that support and strengthen others, instead of hurting and breaking down self-esteem.

 - Education of Non-violence encompasses learning how to communicate based upon empathy, listening, and understanding rather than blaming, threatening, and condoning.

-- Education of Non-violence implies learning how to recognize and obtain a balance of power within a relationship as well as willingness to work cooperatively.
+- Education of Non-violence implies learning how to recognize and obtain a balance of power within a relationship as well as a willingness to work cooperatively.

 Why is Education of Non-violence important?